davidgiga1993/mixing-station-docs/docs/midi.md

 - Midi controller (fader, button, ..)
 	- Uses one midi input and output device
-	- Has one or more actions assigned which define what parameter should be controlled
+	- Has one or more actions assigned defining the parameter that should be controlled

 ### Controller types
 There are three controller types available: